smyrman/gitsy/README.rst

 Gitsy is a simple and stupid backup and synchronization tool on top of Git.
-It allows you to push and pull multiple repositories between a local and a remote host, (or between two local hosts), and to automatically add and commit all changes before each push.
+It allows you to push and pull multiple repositories between a local and a remote host, or between two local hosts; it will automatically add and commit all changes to all tracked repositories before each push.

 *WARNING*: This script was created for my own private usage, but it might be of use to others as well (for example you).
-It iz released under BSD.
+It is released under the same license as Git, which is GPL2.

 Typically I would recommend to use this tool for syncing your documents and configuration files, but not for large binary files such as music and videos (or